BioCodeEng/GhostPost/README.md

 Important: I DO NOT give permission for anyone to clone this, with the exception of Kenzie staff who are grading it.
 If you are not grading it, don't clone it.
 Also important: Part of Academic Integrity is definitely not plagiarising, but it also involves not interfering with, sabotaging, or obstructing another student's work.

-Edit: Monday, August 24, 2020: After having this public only 5ish hours, there are already 5 Clones with 3 Unique cloners.
+Edit: As of Wednesday, August 26, 2020, there are 9 Clones with 6 Unique cloners.
 I refer to the above paragraph about cloning unauthorized unless you are authorized Kenzie Grading Staff, and the above-mentioned policy against against not only plagiarism but interfering with, sabotgaing, or obstructing another student's work, something I've had to deal with since Q1.

-2nd Edit: In Q3, last quarter, we used Github, and this was not an issue.
-All of a sudden, in Q4, it is?
-Why?

 Sources that have provided assistance in understanding material in this assessment Citations will be made using, for example, [R1]